JPPO++: Joint Power and Denoising-inspired Prompt Optimization for Mobile LLM Services: System Model

 This schedule concentrates the majority of compression in the later stages of the process, leaving earlier stages relatively unaffected, which would be effective for tasks requiring precise compression towards the final steps. \end{itemize}

-Note that different types of long prompts may require different optimal compression schedules.
-For a uniform N-step compression process with linear scheduling, the discrete time steps are given by $t_i = \frac{i}{M}$, where $i \in {0,1,\ldots, M}$, with each step applying a constant compression ratio of $T_\kappa^{-1/M}$.
-The total compression at any time $t$ satisfies $\alpha(t) \cdot \alpha(0) = T_\kappa^{-\sigma(t)}$.
-This formulation ensures that the initial state maintains the original length ($\alpha(0) = 1$), the final state achieves the target compression ($\alpha(1) = \frac{1}{T_\kappa}$), and the compression path remains continuously differentiable when using smooth scheduling functions.
-This framework provides a principled way to design multi-step compression strategies while maintaining precise control over the compression ratio at each step.
+Different types of long prompts may require different optimal compression schedules to ensure efficiency.
+For a uniform $M$-step compression process with linear scheduling, the discrete time steps are given by $t_i = \frac{i}{M}$, where $i \in \{0,1,\ldots, M \}$, with each step applying a constant compression ratio of $\psi_\kappa^{-1/M}$.
+The total compression at any time $t$ satisfies $\alpha(t) \cdot \alpha\left(0\right) = \psi_\kappa^{-\sigma(t)}$.
+This formulation ensures that the initial state maintains the original length (i.e., $\alpha\left(0\right) = 1$), the final state achieves the target compression (i.e., $\alpha(1) = \frac{1}{\psi_\kappa}$), and the compression path remains continuously differentiable when using smooth scheduling functions.
+This framework offers a principled approach to designing multi-step compression strategies, allowing for precise control over the compression ratio at each step.